MROIS/events.mindful.community/_posts/2019-10-26-gratitute-dom.md

 image: domnisi.jpg
 ---

-# Gratitude as a Path of Peace and Awakening

-### SATURDAY, November 23  9:00 A.M. – 3:00 P. M.

-### PLEASE ARRIVE 10 -15 MINUTES EARLY SO HAVE TIME TO SETTLE IN BEFORE WE BEGIN OUR DAY AT 9:00AM.
+#### PLEASE ARRIVE 10 -15 MINUTES EARLY SO HAVE TIME TO SETTLE IN BEFORE WE BEGIN OUR DAY AT 9:00AM.
 THE ZENDO DOORS WILL BE OPEN BY 8:30AM.

-Location:

-Portland Friends of the Dhamma  <www.pdxdhamma.org>

-1404 SE 25thAvenue.
-Corner of SE 25th& SE Madison

-One block North of Hawthorne.
-(Parking available on Hawthorne in the lots of the Dental Office and the Credit Union).

 ## Dharma Teachers Sheila Canal & Nisi Ségor

 What does gratitude feel like?
 How do we experience reverence for life?
 In this season of giving thanks, the darkest and often difficult time of year, we give ourselves the time and space just to be.
 Through sitting, walking, deep relaxation, touching the earth and stillness, we will explore gratitude, reverence and resilience.

-Our Teachers
+Our Teachers:

-Sheila, True Spiritual Understanding, attended her first retreat with Thich Nhat Hanh in 1991.
+* Sheila, True Spiritual Understanding, attended her first retreat with Thich Nhat Hanh in 1991.
 She received Lamp Transmission at Plum Village, France in June 2018.

-Nisi, True Mindfulness Virtue,a student of Thays’ since the early 2000’s, received Lamp Transmission at Plum Village, France in June 2018.
+* Nisi, True Mindfulness Virtue,a student of Thays’ since the early 2000’s, received Lamp Transmission at Plum Village, France in June 2018.

 BRING a Sack Lunch .
 Tea and Snacks will be available.
 Some people like to bring a small lap blanket for relaxation.